On this page;

 Chocoholics breaks with Canvas Holidays.

 Chocolate Week.
-October each year in London (8th to 14th October 2012). www.chocolateweek.co.uk
+October each year in London. www.chocolateweek.co.uk

 CREDIT CARDS – we suggest you ring your credit card company before shopping in France – increased fraud means they are turning down shoppers cards if their spending deviates from the norm.
 Take your mobile – you can often sort the problem out over the phone.